Kahfisa/Business-Performance-Analytics-Kimia-Farma/README.md

 ## Business Question
-- What is the trend in Kimia Farma's revenue growth from year to year, and are there any significant patterns of increase or decrease?
+- What is the trend in Kimia Farma's sales growth from year to year, and are there any significant patterns of increase or decrease?
 - How is Kimia Farma's total profit distributed across each province in Indonesia, and which regions are the largest and smallest profit centers?
 - Which product has the highest number of purchases?
-- Which provinces are in the top 5 based on total transactions and net sales?
+- Which provinces are in the top 5 based on total transactions and sales?
 - Which branch has the highest rating, but low transaction rating?